-Your pattern will consist of two parts: the actual pattern in itself and the legend.
+Your pattern will consist of two parts: the printed pattern and the legend.

 The pattern is usually a grid of small squares just like your fabric.
 Each square represents a single stitch.
-The number of squares in the pattern will give you an ideas as to the size of fabric you will need for your project.
+The number of squares in the pattern will give you an idea of the size of fabric you’ll need for your project.

-Here is an example of a pattern I created using Stitch Fiddle.
-It’s a simple six colors pattern in an 11×11 grid.
+Here is an example of a pattern we created using Stitch Fiddle.
+It’s a simple six color pattern in an 11×11 grid.
 In this case, we have one stitch in red, surrounded by eight stitches in orange and so on.

-A pattern is also very helpful since it will show you where to use the same color thread in order to avoid switching colors every few stitches.
+A pattern is also helpful because it shows you where to use the same color thread to avoid switching colors every few stitches.
 For example, you can see that the first line will need 11 stitches with the color purple.
 So no need to keep looking back and forth at your pattern after every stitch.
-Now you see where the word counted comes from?

-Now the pattern will provide you with the blueprint, but to understand it correctly we need the legend.
-The legend will show you the corresponding thread color to use for each square.
+The pattern provides a visual layout, but to understand it correctly we need the legend.
+The legend will show you the thread color to use for each square.

-By the way, feel free to use the above pattern to practice!
+Feel free to use the above pattern to practice.